thisjaiden/beach/readme.md

 ## State of the Language

-Beach is in a very early state and is not ready to be used in production code.
+Beach is in a very early state and is not ready to be used in any development.

 ## Installing